23W-GBAC/enaJohn/SecondBlog.md

-iTitle: **Enhancing Patient Interactions: The Human Touch of ChatGPT**
+# Enhancing Patient Interactions: The Human Touch of ChatGPT

 ---